Architecture That Earned Its Scars

 Runs Anywhere

 Single JAR, standard JVM 17+.
 Sub-second startup, minimal memory.
-Runs on everything from a Raspberry Pi to enterprise data center servers — Linux, Windows, macOS, ARM.
+Runs on everything from a developer laptop to enterprise data center servers — Linux, Windows, macOS, ARM.

 OpenAPI 3.0